More on Disney Baby

 - Transition smoothly.

-Once your child is fairly predictable with her/his potty skills, ensure a smooth transition by putting on their “big kid panties” underneath a diaper when going out or running errands.
+Once your child is fairly predictable with her/his potty skills, ensure a smooth transition by putting on their “big kid panties” underneath a diaper or training pants when going out or running errands.
 They’ll be more likely to feel any accidents and the discomfort will be motivation enough to stick to their new potty routine!

 Tell me, are you in the thick of potty training?
 I’d love to hear how it’s going for you, or if you have any tips to add?